fennovj/azure-notes/dp_201_exam/05_sql_database.md

 Each shard has the same schema but different subset of data.
 You can scale and use off-the-shelf, cheaper hardware.
 Balance workloads across shards.
 Or locate shards physically close to users that will need that part of the data.

 The shard key should be static, and (almost) never change.
 You generally want to shard on the thing that is most often queries on (WHERE).
 You can even use a composite shard if there really are multiple values often queries on.
+You also want the shard key to be well distributed.
+Otherwise every query will go to the same shard anyway, making sharding useless.

 - The lookup Strategy
     - The shard key is a unique value.
 The sharding logic is essentially a lookup table.
 The advantage over hash is that you have more control over the physical locations of certian records.
+For example, placing US customers in a shard in the US.
 - The range strategy
     - The shard key is ordered, and shards are defined based on a range.
 Useful when there are a lot of range lookups (wow), and easy to implement.
 - The hash strategy
     - reduces hotspots (shards with way more data).
 Sharding strategy is just computing the hash(es) on every query.
 Rebalancing shards may be difficult if it's still unbalanced.

 ### Multi-tenant vs Single-Tenant